palegrass/ELO-Calculation-Test/README.md

 First, you should configure the config file to your liking, and note that an output file will be created if one doesn't exist on your configured directory.

+### Config File

-Weight - A signed integer defining the volatility of the elo.
+Weight - An integer defining the volatility of the elo.

 Standard Deviation - An integer that stores the standard deviation (unsure if this should ever be changed).